 Discover the interconnections of architecture.

-‘Performance Architecture Summer School’ is an exciting week long learning journey taking place in the heart of Athens, Greece.
-The summer school combines architecture with other disciplines including art, cinematography and performance .
-The aim is to inspire, broaden and challenge the possibilities of spatial representation and design.
-The students will be invited to work on ways of designing that use the body as an instrument of thinking, sensing, drawing and sculpting space.
-‘Performance Architecture Summer School’ is designed to give an alternative, critical view to the study, use and production of space on both urban and architectural scales.
+The ‘Performance Architecture School’ is an exciting learning journey which combines architecture art, cinematography and performance .
+Their aim is to inspire, broaden and challenge the possibilities of spatial representation and design.
+The participants are invited to work on ways of designing that use the body as an instrument of thinking, sensing, drawing and sculpting space.
+The ‘Performance Architecture School’ is designed to give an alternative, critical view to the study, use and production of space on both urban and architectural scales.

 Architecture, a dynamic discipline

 Architecture has for long been considered a static discipline.
 The course focuses on applying the toolbox of performance in architectural thinking, to the production of spatial actions and bodily geometries in space.
 This is an incredible opportunity for the participants who want to learn new skills, emerge to an urban cultural landscape, be part of an interdisciplinary and international team, and diversify their project portfolios.
 Whether applying for University or for work, this alternative angle will help you stand out.
 The course offers an unconventional introduction to architecture under a performative approach in time and space.

 Play with the city; be curious, be caring, be resourceful